 The two historic districts are controlled through two boards: Historic District #1 Commission and the Milford Historic District No. 2 South of the Greenand.
 In 2015, the City adopted Article XXI -Historic Preservation which established the Historic Preservation Commission.
-A property owner wishing to make certain changes to a historic property that is not in one of Milford's two historic districts must first obtain an application for a certificat of Appropriates (COA) from the Historic Preservation Commission.
+A property owner wishing to make certain changes to a historic property of State Registered Historic Places that is not in one of Milford's two historic districts must first obtain an application for a certificate of Appropriates (COA) from the Historic Preservation Commission.